ParkvilleData/MetaGenePipe/README.md

 ` If you would like access to the kegg database, send an email to bshaban@unimelb.edu.au and he may be able to see if you're eligble to use it. `

-**NOTE**

-Some reference files have not been added due to be kegg reference files.
-These must be obtained separately with authorisation
+**NOTE: Some reference files have not been added due to be kegg reference files.
+These must be obtained separately with authorisation**

 ## References for software used